8 min read

 Best for: brands that want conversational support at scale across messaging channels.

-LivePerson is a strong candidate when your customer conversations happen across messaging and you need both automation and handoff discipline.
-Pricing is sales-led, but the platform has depth in multi-channel service and agent workspace support.
+LivePerson is worth considering when your customer conversations happen across messaging and you need both automation and handoff discipline.
+Pricing is sales-led, but the platform has real depth in multi-channel service and agent workspace support.

 15. Genesys Cloud CX